Khol: History

 There are so many histories about its origin.
 Different types of Khol are available in north eastern India.
 Odisha, Manipur, Bengal and Assamese Khol are commonly found in different forms.
 The wooden khol was made into terracotta by the Assamese polymath Sankardev.

 Use

-The khol is considered an integral part of the Ek Saran Naam Dharma culture and is used in bhaona (plays), gayan-bayan', prasanga-kirtan and borgeets (lyrical songs).
+The khol is considered an integral part of the Ek Saran Naam Dharma culture and is used in bhaona (plays), gayan-bayan', prasanga-kirtan and borgeets (lyrical songs) in Assam.
 Assamese polymath Sankardeva is known to have adapted and evolved the tradition of gayan-bayan by using musical instruments like the khol and taal.
 According to Assamese Neo-Vaishnavites, playing the khol is regarded as a holy activity and it is also considered to be one of the most important traditional percussion instruments.
 It is also a key musical instrument that accompanies a Sattriya performance.

-The instrument is used in every Visnu (Jagannath, Radha Krishna) temple in Odisha during arati rituals.
+The instrument is used in every Vishnu (Jagannath, Radha Krishna) temple in Odisha during arati rituals.